 You have received your GigaVUE-HC2 node and now you are ready to get up and running.
-Figure 2-1 on page 38 shows the major steps you need to perform to get the GigaVUE-HC2 chassis out of the box, into a rack, installed with modules, plugged in, and running on your network.
+Figure 1: Getting Started Roadmap shows the major steps you need to perform to get the GigaVUE-HC2 chassis out of the box, into a rack, installed with modules, plugged in, and running on your network.

-Figure 2-1: Getting Started Roadmap
+Figure 1: Getting Started Roadmap